305kev/Capstone_Proposal/README.md

 __Abstract:__ This project uses over 5,000 U.S. Supreme Court and U.S. Circuit Courts of Appeals' immigration cases.
 These were scraped using Python's Beautiful Soup from FindLaw.com on Amazon AMIs and S3.

-__Results:__ Built a fully functioning legal search engine able to take in free text queries and return relevant results based on cosine similarity built onTf-IDF weights.
+__Results:__ Built a fully functioning legal search engine able to take in free text queries and return relevant results based on cosine similarity built on Tf-IDF weights.
 Additionally, each result has 3 related court cases based on Networkx graph recommendations.

 See this work as a presentation in [Google Slides](https://docs.google.com/presentation/d/18PTXyDBYRlwHm7m53Z7BVN3Ix4OfCYLWLPpcTeVV6Is/edit?usp=sharing).